 Lighting: Responsible for half of epic photos everywhere

-Soft Lighting keeps things bright and cuts shadows.
-It keeps things equally lit within the frame.
+Soft Lighting keeps things even and cuts shadows.

-Hard Lighting, as you’d expect, is the opposite.
-This technique uses smaller light sources to create shadows.
-Harsh portions of light and dark show up.
-It creates disharmony, rather than making everything feel open and equal.
+Harsh Lighting, as you’d expect, is the opposite.
+This technique creates shadows.
+Harsh portions of light and pools of darkness show up.

-Such lighting can display fear, confusion and a sense of mystery.
-It’s no surprise that horror flicks and thrillers love hard lighting in their cinematography.
+This lighting can display fear, confusion and a sense of mystery.
+It’s no surprise that horror flicks and thrillers employ harsh lighting in their cinematography.

-Other than hard or soft lighting there are various angles and geometry of lighting that affect the scene.
-These tips go into more depth explaining which lighting to use for any scene.
+Other than harsh or soft lighting there are various angles and geometry of lighting that affect the scene.
+These tips go into more depth explaining which lighting one might use for a certain scene.